vortex-logger/vortex-logger/docs/api.md

   level: 'foo'
 })
 logger.foo('hi')
-logger.info('hello') // Will throw an error saying info in not found in logger object
+logger.info('hello') // Will throw an error saying info is not found in logger object
 ```
 #### `depthLimit` (Number)

 Default: `5`

-Option to limit stringification at a specific nesting depth when logging circular object.
+Option to limit stringification at a specific nesting depth when logging circular objects.

 #### `edgeLimit` (Number)